microsoft/winfile/README.md

 # ![icon](winfile.png) Windows File Manager (WinFile)

 The Windows File Manager lives again and runs as a native x86 and x64 desktop app on all currently supported version of Windows, including Windows 10.
-I welcome your thoughts, comments and suggestions.
+I welcome your thoughts, comments, and suggestions.

 There are two primary versions of the source code in the master branch:

 1. original_plus tag: refers to the source for WinFile as of Windows NT4 with minimal changes so that it compiles with Visual Studio and runs on current Windows.

-2. current master: contains my personal changes / additions to WinFile.
+2. current master: contains my personal changes/additions to WinFile.

 I will consider bugs fixes and suggestions for minor changes to the master branch.
 Feel free to create a pull request or post issues as you see fit.

 I will not be changing the original_plus sources nor creating other branches for other purposes.
-You are welcome do that on your own.
+You are welcome to do that on your own.

 ## Download The App
-If you just want to download the WinFile application without worrying about compiling from the source code, we have precompiled versions available for both original_plus as well as the latest stable release for you to download.
+If you just want to download the WinFile application without worrying about compiling from the source code, we have pre-compiled versions available for both original_plus as well as the latest stable release for you to download.
 Source code for the corresponding release is also, optionally, available.

 Please select the version which you would like to download.